kecskemethy/devops_academy-ansible_lab/README.md

 ## Overview

 We setup 3 virtual servers in virtualbox.
-One of them will be our Ansible control server and we set up other two servers and even configure our local server from here using Ansile.
+One of them will be our Ansible control server and we set up other two servers and even configure our local control server from here using Ansible.
 Two other servers act as web server and database server.

 ### Tools we use
 * vagrant - we us to automate virtual machine creation (in windos host)